KrAG2000/React-Project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the default project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the frontend of application in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
+You may also see any lint errors in the console.

+In the project directory "backend" located at "./src/components/backend", you can run:

+### `node <file_name>`
+### `node backend.js`

+Runs the backend of application in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+If you have nodemon installed, you can also run
+### `nodemon <file_name>`
+### `nodemon backend.js`

+If you run server using nodemon, the page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### `npm test`